46OkuMen/appareden/docs/GEM.md

 --
 5f: 31 gold pixels
 60: Gold line fill
+	60 41: Repeats a write 64 times
+	60 46: Same thing
 61: 256 (?) gold pixels, no spacing
 --
 6f: Lots of gold pixels, no spacing
-70: Gold line fill, or maybe still more gold pixels
+70: Gold line fill, or maybe still more gold pixels  (yeah, still does this even with 41 right afterward)
 71: " "
 75: " "
 --
 7f: " "
-80: No corner pixel; same as 00
+80: Moves cursor down 1,280 pixels AND DOESN'T WRITE
 81: Corner pixel; normal
 82: Corner pixel is shifted down one
 83: Corner pixel is shifted down two